LARocca-ReCod/CoDExtended/README.md

 - Add thread _chat.gsc::init(); on startGametype
 - Modify _cmds.gsc to your liking

+Update 1:
+- To use the login system, in dedicated.cfg, add cvar set adminPassword "yourAdminPasswordHere"
+- In-game, admins can login with !login [yourAdminPasswordHere]
+- Other commands can be found with !help
 Todo:
-- Add login system for admins
+- Add login system for admins (DONE)

 # Usage